Battlefield 1

-Battlefield 1 is a first-person shooter game developed by DICE and published by Electronic Arts.
-It is the tenth installment in the Battlefield series and the first main entry in the series since Battlefield 4 in 2013.
-It was released for PlayStation 4, Windows, and Xbox One in October 2016.
+Battlefield 1 is a 2016 first-person shooter game developed by DICE and published by Electronic Arts.
+It is the fifteenth installment in the Battlefield series.
+It was released for PlayStation 4, Microsoft Windows, and Xbox One in October 2016.

+Battlefield 1 marked a departure for the series by setting the game in World War I. Its single-player mode, titled War Stories, explores the experiences of various soldiers across different theaters of the war, including the Western Front, the Italian Front, Gallipoli, and Arabia.
+Additionally, the game offers multiplayer gameplay marked by large-scale ground battles and intense aerial dogfights.

 Battlefield 1 received positive reviews from critics, who saw it as an improvement over the series' previous installments, Battlefield 4 and Battlefield Hardline.
-Most of the praise was directed towards its World War I setting, single-player campaigns, multiplayer modes, visuals, and sound design.
+Most of the praise was directed towards its WWI setting, single-player campaigns, and multiplayer modes.

-The game was a commercial success, selling over 15 million copies, and was followed by Battlefield V in 2018.
+The game was a commercial success, with estimated sales of over 15 million copies, and was followed by Battlefield V in 2018.